Joshkaki00/OpenBus/README.md

 ## Contact

-For any questions or suggestions, please open an issue on GitHub or contact us at support@openbus.com.
+For any questions or suggestions, please open an issue on GitHub or contact me at joshkaki00@gmail.com.

 ## Disclaimer

 **Warning**: OpenBus is currently in development and does not yet have a stable release.
 Features and functionality may change, and there may be bugs or incomplete features.
 Use at your own risk.